-Nominees for election at the meeting
+Nominees for election at the Meeting

-There are three persons proposed by Economical for re-election as directors at the Meeting: Jay Forbes, Daniel Fortin, and Susan Monteith.
+There are three nominees proposed by Economical for re-election as directors at the Meeting: Dick Freeborough, Micheál Kelly, and Michael Stramaglia.

-Jay Forbes was appointed in September 2017 to replace David Wilson as a director until the expiry of Mr. Wilson's term at the close of the Meeting, Daniel Fortin was elected at the 2015 annual meeting, and Susan Monteith was appointed in January 2018 to serve as a director until the next annual meeting of Members.
+Dick Freeborough and Micheál Kelly were both first appointed to fill the vacancy caused by a director that had stepped down, and were subsequently elected by Members at an annual meeting.
+In this manner, Dick Freeborough was appointed in February 2012 and elected at the Company's 2013 annual meeting, and Micheál Kelly was appointed in April 2015 and elected at the Company's 2016 annual meeting.
+Michael Stramaglia was nominated to fill a vacant director position, and elected by Members, at the Company's 2010 annual meeting.
 The respective terms of the foregoing directors expire at the end of the Meeting and they are all standing for re-election at the Meeting.
-The Management representatives named in the enclosed proxy form intend to vote for the election of each of the nominee directors and, unless otherwise directed, proxies will be voted in favour of the election of each of these nominees.
+The Management representatives named in the enclosed proxy form intend to vote FOR the election of each of the nominee directors and, unless otherwise directed, proxies will be voted in favour of the election of each of these nominees.